 - Pork: Get a good rack of baby pork ribs

-- Heat your grill: Heat your grill and gently oil your grate.
+- Heat your grill.
+Heat your grill and gently oil your grate.
 Place ribs on top of the grill.
-Cook the pork for 1 hour or until the inner temperature reaches 145°F.
+Cook the pork for 1 hour or until the inner temperature reaches 145°F. Brush the pork with prepared BBQ sauce and grill for another 5-7 minutes.

 - Serve pork while still warm, either as a whole rack or cut each rib individually.